Langhus

-Langhus is a suburban area in the municipality of Nordre Follo in Viken, Norway.
+Langhus is a suburban area in the municipality of Nordre Follo in Akershus, Norway.
 With a population of about 13,000, Langhus includes the local areas of Bøleråsen, Vevelstad and Langhus.

 Transport

 The village is stretched along the Østfold railway line, which runs between Oslo S and Ski and includes Langhus and Vevelstad railway stations.
 The distance between Langhus and Vevelstad stations is 650 metres.

 Education

 There are three primary schools in Langhus (Bøleråsen Skole, Vevelstadåsen Skole and Langhus Skole) and one Secondary School (Haugjordet Ungdomsskole).
 Another secondary school, Vevelstad Ungdomskole, was located near the church but is now no longer in use.

 Other facilities

 The commercial centre of Langhus is known as Langhussenteret and includes Langhus Post Office, a supermarket, cafes and other stores.
 A gas station is located north of Langhussenteret.
 Following release of new residential land, Langhus has grown significantly since 1980.
 The local church built on the higher ground above Langhussenteret was opened in 1990.
 A retirement home was built in Langhus in 2009, near the lake Fosstjern.
-PostNord has its hub for package deliveries, in Langhus.
+PostNord has its hub for package deliveries in Langhus.